-CHI 196 Special Topics in Chinese 3 credit hours
+CHI 196 Special Topics in Chinese

 This course provides a freshman-level introduction to a particular topic in Chinese languageor literature.
 The course may be repeated for credit in cases where students take courses in different topics.
 This course may, at times, be cross-listed with ENG 196.